savannahostrowski/savannah.dev/content/posts/how-your-code-runs-in-a-jit-build.md

 ---
-title: "JIT Builds of CPython"
+title: "How JIT builds of CPython actually work"
-date: "2025-07-26"
+date: "2025-07-27"
-summary: "You don't have to be a compiler engineer to understand...how your code runs in a JIT build of CPython."
+summary: "You don't have to be a compiler engineer to understand how your code runs in a JIT build of CPython."
-description: "You don't have to be a compiler engineer to understand..."
+description: "You don't have to be a compiler engineer to understand how your code runs in a JIT build of CPython."
 tags: ["Python", "JIT", "CPython"]
 ---

 >  This post is the first in a planned series around CPython internals.
 The goal here is to make complex topics related to CPython feel more approachable.
-If I missed something or you’d like to request a topic, feel free to drop me a line at my [email](mailto:savannah@python.org).
+If I missed something or you’d like to request a topic, feel free to drop me a line via [email](mailto:savannah@python.org).

+Ever wonder what really happens under the hood when you run your Python code?
+If you're using a JIT build of CPython, the answer may involve a few more steps than you'd expect but thankfully, you don't have to be a compiler engineer to understand it.

 Before I get into it, I want to shamelessly plug that you can help us test JIT builds of CPython pretty easily as of Python 3.14!
 You can now get official Python builds from [python.org](https://www.python.org/downloads/) for both Windows and macOS that include [CPython’s experimental just-in-time (JIT) compiler built in but off by default](https://docs.python.org/3.14/whatsnew/3.14.html#binary-releases-for-the-experimental-just-in-time-compiler).
 While the JIT builds are not (yet) recommended for production use, you can enable the JIT using the `PYTHON_JIT=1` environment variable.
 We’d love to hear about your experience using Python with the JIT - the good, the bad, the ugly!